huggingface/transformers/examples/research_projects/codeparrot/README.md

 --save_checkpoint_steps 15000
 ```

-Reminder that you can see the full set of possible options with descriptions (for all scripts) by running:
+Recall that you can see the full set of possible options with descriptions (for all scripts) by running:

 ```bash
 python scripts/codeparrot_training.py --help